CodeYourFuture/curriculum/content/js2/blocks/access/index.md

 console.log(profileData.cityOfResidence);
 ```

-Predict and explain what the console output be when we run the code above runs.
+Predict and explain what the console output will be when the code above runs.

 {{</tab>}}